Anger Cartoons -

-Here are some impactful Bible verses that contrast anger with peace, offering wisdom on overcoming the former and embracing the latter.
+Here are some impactful Bible verses and anger cartoons that contrast anger with peace, offering wisdom on overcoming the former and embracing the latter.
 These tie into spiritual battles, as anger can be a foothold for conflict, while peace reflects God’s presence and victory.

 Scriptures on Anger